igormiktor/AVRTools/AVRToolsDocs/mainpage.md

 available for conveniently naming any pin on an ATmega328 or ATmega2560, providing easy and efficient access to all the functionality available on that pin (digital I/O, analog-to-digital conversion, PWM, etc).
-In combination with these pin name macros, AVRTools provides functions to access the primary subsystems and functionality of the ATmega328 and ATmega2560 microcontrollers.
+In combination with these pin name macros, AVRTools provides functions to access the major subsystems and functionality of the ATmega328 and ATmega2560 microcontrollers.

 On the other hand, because "you don't pay for what you don't use," when using AVRTools nothing is initialized or configured unless